Algebraic $K$-theory for squares categories: Squares categories

 In this section we introduce categories which have a notion of distinguished squares and a designated basepoint object, which we will call \emph{squares categories}.
 Then we define a $K$-theory construction for such categories, which breaks up the cut-and-paste data encoded by the squares.

 \begin{definition} A \emph{simple double category} is a small double category where the $2$-cells are uniquely determined by their boundaries.
 More rigorously, a simple double category $\C$ consists of: \begin{itemize} \item A pair of categories $(\E_\C,\M_\C)$ which have the same objects as $\C$.
-Morphisms in $\E_\C$ are denoted by $\rfib$, and morphisms in $\M_\C$ are denoted by $\rcofib$. \item A subset of tuples of maps
+We denote morphisms in $\E_\C$ by $\rfib$, and morphisms in $\M_\C$ by $\rcofib$, when we want to emphasize in which of the two categories a morphism lives. \item A subset of tuples of maps

 The tuples in $\mathscr{D}$ are the \emph{distinguished squares}, which are drawn \begin{diagram} { A & B \\ C & D. \\}; \cofib{1-1}{1-2}^f \cofib{2-1}{2-2}^{f'} \fib{1-1}{2-1}_g \fib{1-2}{2-2}^{g'} \end{diagram} \end{itemize} Distinguished squares compose both vertically and horizontally, in the sense that if each of the component squares is distinguished, so is the outside: